italiangrid/storm/release-notes/storm-backend-server/1.11.15/index.md

 ### Description

-This release mainly improves the service start-up with a significative refactor of scripts and code.
-During the update the service will be restarted.
-This release also fixes the configuration of the thread limit, set by `maxThreads` property and removes a lot of unused code and stuff related to deprecated YAIM variables.
+This release:

+* fixes the `maxThread` Backend setting which wasn't honored as expected;
+* improves Backend's startup thanks to a refactoring of the init scripts (read more [here][upgrading-trouble] about troubleshooting);
+* clears old code and stuff related to deprecated variables.

 ### Bug fixes

 {% include list-rfcs.liquid %}

-#### Enhancements
+### Enhancements

 {% include list-features.liquid %}